gradle/gradle/design-docs/play-support.md

 - Should reuse watches of the previous build in the next build "round" to minimize IO resource overhead of file watching and to minimize latency.
 - Should not miss file changes that happen during the build.
 A typical use case is to keep continuous mode running and edit files without waiting for builds to complete.
 This requirement will be handled by starting the file watching in the `beforeExecute` method of a `TaskExecutionListener`.
 Any changes that happen after this point will trigger a new build after the current build finishes.

-#### Out of scope
+#### Test Coverage

+- Changing a source file triggers a build.
+- Adding/removing a file in a source directory triggers a build.
+- Changing/adding/removing a source file in dependent sub-project in a multi-project build triggers a build for another sub-project (f.e. in gradle source "gradle --watch :core:classes" would rebuild if a source file in model-groovy was changed).
+- Changing a source file to a task that was not selected should not trigger a build.
+- Adding/removing a file to a task that was not selected should not trigger a build.
+- Changing/adding/removing a source file in an independent sub-project in a multi-project build should not trigger a build.
+- Changing a source file that is an input to two or more tasks should trigger a build.
+- Changing a source file that is filtered out of the inputs of a task should not trigger a build. (e.g., `inputs.files fileTree(dir: 'src', include: "**/*.java")` should not trigger a build when foo.bar changes)

+### Story: Continuous Gradle mode rebuilds if an input file is modified by the user while a build is running

 - Should trigger on change to a file that is a task input and not a task output.
 For example, removing `build/classes/main` will not trigger anything (unless I’m running `gradle —watch classes`).
   - no complex task graph input/output analysis is required in implementing this story.
 Therefore possible task graph input/output analysis should be done in a separate story.

-#### Test Coverage

-- Changing a source file triggers a build.
-- Adding/removing a file in a source directory triggers a build.
-- Changing/adding/removing a source file in dependent sub-project in a multi-project build triggers a build for another sub-project (f.e. in gradle source "gradle --watch :core:classes" would rebuild if a source file in model-groovy was changed).

-#### Open Issues

-- "Should stop watching for changes while the build is running." requirement was conflicting and therefore removed.
   - Stopping watching during each build would add a lot of overhead in removing all watches and re-adding them back again.

 ### Story: Continuous Gradle mode rebuilds if inputs to the model change